hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Social influence, i.e., information about the choice of others, contributed to both **inequality** and **unpredictability** of the songs.

   - [Fig. 1](https://science.sciencemag.org/content/sci/311/5762/854/F1.large.jpg) shows that there is more inequality when social influence is present.
 This is because, as we can see, the dark bars are consistently taller than the light bars.
-It also shows that increased level of social influence leads to increased level of inequality.
+It also shows that an increased level of social influence leads to increased level of inequality.

   - Fig. 2 shows that as social influence increases, it becomes more unpredictable to tell whether a song turns out to be good or bad.